bworks84/my_portfolio/README.md

 [x] Hook up to existing domain, create new cloudfront distribution, tie certificate to distro, create new A record.

+[ ] Work on scripts in package.json to automate build, sync to s3 bucket, and invalidate CF distro

 # Tools

 Installed AWS Amplify for authentication and extra tools for this project.